What does a search for “best laptop” tell us about Google?

 That might be taking a look at your bigger topics and creating more specific subtopics:

-At Avalanche, we don’t just write about SEO processes.
-We write about SEO processes for manufacturers, dentists, therapists, landscapers, SaaS, insurance agencies… you get the idea.
+At Avalanche, we don’t just write aboutย SEO processes.
+We write about SEO processes forย manufacturers,ย dentists,ย therapists,ย landscapers,ย SaaS,ย insurance agencies… you get the idea.

 Share this article: